 </script>

-In this example,userCommentIt is the original content submitted by the user.
+In this example,userCommentis the original content submitted by the user.

-Example two: Embed user input in HTML attributes
+Example two: Embed the user input into HTML attributes

-When you need to use user-submitted content as an attribute value of an HTML element, especiallydata-*attributes,addslashesit can also provide additional protection:
+When you need to use user submitted content as an attribute value of an HTML element, especiallydata-*Property,addslashesit can also provide additional protection:

 {% archiveDetail userName with name="Title" %}